 Dry shampoo carried in powdered form is not considered a liquid.
-However, that does not mean that it can be carried through airport security without restriction.
+However, that does not mean that it can be carried through security without restriction.

 On June 30, 2018 the TSA powder rule was introduced.
-Under these new rules you can only take powder-based substances such as coffee, spices etc and including dry shampoo, through airport security if they are less than 12oz/350ml without going through additional screening to identify the powder.
+Under these new TSA guidelines, you can only take powder-based substances such as coffee, spices etc and including dry shampoo, through airport security if they are less than 12oz/350ml without going through additional screening to identify the powder.

 Does dry shampoo have to go in liquids bag?

 Obviously it won’t be of any use to you on the flight if it is in the hold though but at least you can use it at your destination.

 Other options to take dry shampoo on a plane with you

 Some of these will sell toiletries and any you buy in these stores can be taken on board with you, no matter how large they may be, since you have already passed through airport security.

-Can you take Batiste on a plane?
+Can I take Batiste dry shampoo on a plane?

 Batiste is a very popular brand of dry shampoo.
 You can take it on a plane with you but to actually take it in your carry on bag it needs to be smaller than 100ml/3.4oz.

 Other dry shampoos for travel